nikolaystrikhar/gutenberg-forms/readme.txt

 - Update: Use registered colors in color pickers instead of hard-coded colors.
 - Update: Reorganized block panels.
 - Fix: Google Recaptcha was not working with ab "existing form" block.
+- Fix: Conflict with GeneratePress back to top button.

 = 2.2.9 = 15 Jan 2023